FrankBijnen/ExifToolGui/Docs/Readme Shell integration.txt

   - Left click will restore the main window.
   - Right click shows a popup menu with the version and an option to reset the window sizes to default.

   A balloon is shown, reminding you that there is a tray icon placed.
-Turn this balloon of by clicking on it.
+Turn this balloon off by clicking on it.
   To make the icon permanently visible, use 'Taskbar settings' and look for 'icon settings'.
 Details vary with every Windows version!

 - Enabling 'Single instance' is particularly useful if combined with the contextmenu, or you'll end up with lots of GUI windows.